abpframework/abp/docs/en/Getting-Started.md

 ### Install the ABP CLI

 [ABP CLI](./CLI.md) is a command line interface that is used to automate some common tasks for ABP based solutions.

-> ABP CLI is a free & open source tool for the ABP framework.

 First, you need to install the ABP CLI using the following command:

 ````shell
 dotnet tool install -g Volo.Abp.Cli